 Facial recognition’s challenges

-The following challenges must be addressed for facial recognition to be useful:
+The following challenges must be addressed for facial recognition apps to be useful:

-2. High availability of facial images on social media and other mediums means fraudsters can more easily obtain images of potential fraud victims that can be used for spoofing.
-Unlike Face I.D. technology, which only detects the presence of a face in an image or video, face recognition works within algorithms that must also be able to tell a live face versus a non-live digital image of a face.
+- High availability of facial images on social media and other mediums means fraudsters can more easily obtain images of potential fraud victims that can be used for spoofing.
+Unlike Face I.D. technology, which only detects the presence of a face in an image or video, face recognition apps work within algorithms that must also be able to tell a live face versus a non-live digital image of a face.

 Fraudsters can exploit these challenges in a few ways.